railsbridge-boston/cookbook/README.md

     > from 9:30am-5pm in the Mann/Sampson/Paul room

-* Send the list as a file attachment to nerdconf@microsoft.com, CC'ing whoever our NERD Center contact is and the lead coordinators.
+* Send the list as a file attachment to nerdconf@microsoft.com, CC'ing whoever our venue contact is and the lead coordinators.
 Re-emphasize that we want the desks set up in U shaped clusters.

 ### Registration Coordinator